 While Steinsdalsfossen isn't particularly tall, the ability to walk behind it means it's a popular tourist attraction.
 It's also famous outside of Norway.
 Between 1889 and 1914, Emperor Wilhelm II of Germany was said to visit the waterfall almost every summer.

 Made up of three separate glacial plateaus, the Folgefonna National Park is a remarkable wilderness within easy reach of one of Norway's most famous fjords.
 The largest glacial fingers Blomstølskardbreen, Bondhusbreen, and Buarbreen, provide several entry points to the park.

-Although appearing solid and safe, glaciers are dangerous places to be and an adventure here should only be attempted with a qualified guide and full safety equipment.
+Although appearing solid and safe, glaciers are dangerous places.
+Only attempt an adventure here with a qualified guide and full safety equipment.

 Other than a 19th-century timber framed church (only open during high season) that has an appearance of one many centuries older, Jondal is an otherwise unremarkable village but the best place to stay near the park.